• Skip to primary navigation

 This easy squash brownie recipe is one for the books.
 It's kid approved too!

-bite of a fudgy squash brownie
+Bite of a squash brownie to show the fudgy texture.

 Ingredients in Squash Brownies